haus-scholia/haus-scholia.github.io/_posts/members/2013-09-23-Neranna-Taitar.markdown

 ##Neranna Taitar ("Nerry")
 _Human Thief_

 Grenth, the god of death, "blessed" me as an infant.
 I've lived with that curse ever since.
-Trouble follows me like a plague, but my lighthearted and fero nature allows me to shake it off.
+Trouble follows me like a plague, but my lighthearted and ferocious nature allows me to shake it off.
 I've worked hard to make something of myself, and I've built a strong circle of good friends around me.

 My people were dirt poor.
 I grew up in the slums of Divinity's Reach, and there I learned how fend for myself.
 Looking back, I honestly think it was the best education a girl could ask for.